ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_overview.md

 * VMware vSphere Enterprise Plus 6.5u1
 * VMware vCenter Server 6.5
-* VMware NSX Service Providers Edition (Advanced or Enterprise) 6.3
+* VMware NSX Service Providers Edition (Advanced or Enterprise) 6.4
 * VMware vSAN (Advanced or Enterprise) 6.6

 Additional support and services fees can apply.

-## vCenter Server with Hybridity Bundle expansion node components
+## Technical specifications for vCenter Server with Hybridity Bundle expansion nodes

 Each vCenter Server with Hybridity Bundle expansion node will deploy and incur charges for the following components in your {{site.data.keyword.cloud_notm}} account.